 - Put an age restriction on your haunted house and insist that all children under a certain age are accompanied by an adult.

 No matter what your theme or the age range of your audience, be sure to keep safety as your first priority.
-Don't serve foods with peanuts or other common allergens, have volunteers or workers with flashlights and cell phones handy in case of emergency, and be sure to be prepared for all logical or possible emergencies.
+Don't serve foods with peanuts or other common allergens, have volunteers or workers with flashlights and cell phones handy in case of emergency, and be sure to be prepared for all possible emergencies.